DyllanBaker246/Virtual-Circuit-Board/README.md

   - LDRA: 0001 (Load Value in address into reg A)
   - LDRB: 0010 (Load Value at address into reg B)
   - STRC: 0011 (Store value in C at address)
+  - ADD: 0100 (Adds the values of A and B, stores in C)

 ## Ram Op code
 16 bytes of storage